AstridKI/Astrid_AM-AE/README.md

 ---

 ## Quick Start
-1. Copy `AstridXMLtoAE.jsx` to your After Effects Scripts folder.
+1. Copy `AstridXMLtoAE.jsx` to your After Effects Scripts folder and
 2. Restart After Effects.
 3. Run the script from `File > Scripts > Run Script File...`.
 4. Select an Alight Motion XML file.